-- Think about the money that you are ready to invest in the leaf blower.
+- Think about the money that you are ready to invest in a leaf blower.

 When you start looking up leaf blowers, you are bound to be bombarded with terminology that you do not know anything about.
-So here is a list of a few basic terms that you will do good to know.
+So here is a list of a few basic terms that are good to know.

 - MPH Ratings- This is used to indicate the speed at which the air from the nozzle escapes to the external world.
 As the nozzle size increases, the MPH rating falls, and with the smaller nozzle, the MPH increases.
 This measure is used only by products made by companies like Sears and MTD.
 Companies like ECHO and STIHL and Shindaiwa, however, measure CFM which stands for Cubic Feet per Minute.
 Based on this, the power of the blower can be evident.

 - Nozzle- While the flat nozzle will have a higher MPH and lower CFM ratings, the round nozzle will have higher CFM and lower MPH.
 Higher CFM rating means that the leaf blower size will be reduced and the price increases as you go for options like a backpack and walk behind.